 We note that as we are preparing this report, the world is in the midst of a pandemic.
-We have considered available information, but do not believe that there is yet sufficient data to warrant the modification of any of our assumptions prior to the upcoming experience study.
+We have considered available information, but do not believe that there is yet sufficient data to warrant the modification of any of our assumptions at this time.